If you are a noob on how to grout a tile backsplash? let me upgrade you to the next level.

 Unsanded

-If you are going to stick baggy joints unsanded grout is not your cup of tea because it is not featured binding power as much as sanded grout has.
+If you are going to stick baggy joints unsanded grout is not your cup of tea because it does not feature binding power as much as sanded grout has.

 Although it may work best for the margins with measures (less than 1/8-inch wide) considered as narrow seams.
 One more thing if you don’t wish to achieve the sandy look it will be a good choice to pick as it has a polished texture.